-Basic JSON generation (no schema)#
+Basic JSON generation#

 val json = LlamaBridge.generateJson(